Play (Jennifer Lopez song)

 "Play" is a song recorded by American singer Jennifer Lopez for her second studio album, J.Lo (2001).
 It was released on March 20, 2001, as the album's second single.
 The song was written by Cory Rooney, Christina Milian, Arnthor Birgisson and Anders Bagge, with production done by the latter two under their production name, Bag & Arnthor.
 A dance-pop track, it was noted for its funky vibe, compared to the works of Madonna by critics.
 Over an electric guitar and a funky beat, Lopez sings about pleading a DJ to play her favorite song.

-"Play" was a commercial success, peaking at number eighteen on the US Billboard Hot 100.
-Outside of the United States, "Play" peaked within the top ten of the charts in over ten countries, including Canada, Finland, Italy, and the United Kingdom.
+"Play" was a commercial success, peaking at number 18 on the US Billboard Hot 100.
+Outside of the United States, "Play" peaked within the top 10 of the charts in over 10 countries, including Canada, Finland, Italy, and the United Kingdom.
 Its futuristic-themed music video was directed by Francis Lawrence.
 Additionally, "Play" was performed live by Lopez on numerous occasions, including at her Let's Get Loud concerts.

 Background

-After a high-profile title role in the musical biopic Selena (1997), Lopez began developing her own career in music, later being signed to Work Records by Tommy Mottola.
+After a high-profile title role as Selena Quintanilla in the musical biopic Selena (1997), Jennifer Lopez began developing her own career in music, later being signed to Work Records by Tommy Mottola.
 Her debut album On the 6 (1999) became an instant commercial success, and spawned the Billboard Hot 100 number one song "If You Had My Love".
 This led her to begin recording new material for her second album in April 2000.
 Initially, the album was to be called A Passionate Journey.
 During this period, Lopez began to transition into a sex symbol and was nicknamed J.Lo by the public, which is known as a nickname and "public persona".
 Hence, she instead released an album entitled J.Lo, which she credits as being more "personal" and "romantic" than On the 6.
 "Love Don't Cost a Thing", the album's lead single, was globally premiered on November 16, 2000.

 Composition and critical reception

-"Play" is a dance-pop song with a length of three minutes and thirty-three seconds (3:33).
+"Play" is a dance-pop and electropop song with a length of three minutes and thirty-three seconds (3:33).
 It was written by Anders Bagge, Arnthor Birgisson, Cory Rooney and Christina Milian, with production from Bagge and Birgisson (collectively credited as Bag & Arnthor).
-Milian performed lead vocals on the song, prior to her own debut as a recording artist.
-Lopez recorded the backing vocals with Robert Williams at Murlyn Studios, Stockholm and Sony Music Studios in New York City.
+Milian performed back up vocals on the song, prior to her own debut as a recording artist.
+Lopez recorded the lead vocals with Robert Williams at Murlyn Studios, Stockholm, and at Sony Music Studios in New York City.
 It was later mastered by Ted Jensen.
 On the song, Lopez pleads with a nightclub DJ to "play her favorite song", containing lyrics such as, "Play, come on DJ/ Play that song/ Play it all night long/ Just turn it up and turn me on".
 It contains a "shuffling" electric guitar, as performed by Paul Pesco, over a "whistling electronica dance beat."
 A writer from Telegram & Gazette noted the track to be "Madonna-esque."